nicolacimmino/TRNG/README.md

 ## Photos ##

 Below is the assembled protorype with the noise source and an Arduino Nano.
+There is some extra hardware on bottom right (an opAmp and transistor) that are part of previous iterations of the prototype.

 ![Proto](documentation/proto2.png)